 Using the -a option allows BIND Version 9 and rndc to be used as drop-in replacements for BIND Version 8 and ndc, with no changes to the existing TCPIP\$BIND.CONF file.
-For information about BIND Version 8, see Chapter 6.

-If a more elaborate configuration than that generated by rndc\confgen -a is required (for example, if rndc is to be used remotely), you should run rndc\confgen without the -a option and set up a TCPIP\$RNDC.CONF file and a TCPIP\$BIND.CONF file as directed.
+If a more elaborate configuration than that generated by rndc_confgen -a is required (for example, if rndc is to be used remotely), you should run rndc_confgen without the -a option and set up a TCPIP\$RNDC.CONF file and a TCPIP\$BIND.CONF file as directed.